pascalguttmann/obat/docs/workspace/pss/outstage/outstage.md

 $$ P_{th,max} = U I = (U_{supply} - U_{sc}) I_{max}\
 = (10V - 0V) 1.25 \cdot 20A = 250W $$

-This approximation is an upper bound for the power dissipation including the thermal dissipation by the control voltage and current at the base, in case the base current is also limited by the current limiting circuitry.
+This approximation is an upper bound for the power dissipation including

+- the thermal dissipation by the control voltage and current at the base, in case the base current is also limited by the current limiting circuitry.
     That is the case for the short circuit protection utilizing the voltage drop across the emitter resistors, because $I_E = I_C + I_B$ holds.
 If a limiting transistor is used to bypass excess base current this limiting transistor must rendered inoperable before the thermal dissipation of the output stage transistors is exceeded.
-It is assumed that the preceding stage does not deliver enough power to thermally destroy the current limiting transistors, while completely delivering additionally the entire short circuit current
+It is assumed that the preceding stage does not deliver enough power to thermally destroy the current limiting transistors, while completely delivering additionally the entire short circuit current $I_{max}$.
-$I_{max}$.
 Destruction of the preceding stage is likely before the thermal power dissipation limit for the output stage transistors is exceeded.
+- the quiescent current.
+The quiescent current is also contributing to the limited current $I_{max}$, as it flows from the collector to the emitter.

 #### Combination of Heatsinks